- AKA: Legal Person.

 - They can have a Face, Fingerprint, etc.

-- They can be citizens of a Country.
+- They can (typically) be Citizen (a country).

 - They can be members of an Ethnic Group.